5 Key Skills Employers Want Right Now

 Strong adaptability skills allow you to remain competitive by finding new solutions to problems.
 These skills differentiate you from other employees by showing your willingness to accommodate the needs of your workplace, colleagues or industry.
 “With business needs changing overnight in some cases, managers place a premium on employees who are flexible, roll with the punches and can pivot rapidly to new tasks, tools and ways of getting things done,” Youngquist says.

-If you want to be an adept change-maker, check out our Change Management course.
+If you want to be an adept change-maker, check out our Specialization in Change Management.
 You’ll learn how to adopt strategies, procedures and technologies to handle change and gain the confidence to implement new processes while minimizing risk.

 3. Analytical Skills